CamIce2002/TheMrNewVegas.github.io/docs/7capcom/2-Install.md

 ### 3.)
 Launch Wabbajack & go to the Cogwheel at the top right.
 Log into your Nexus account through here

 ### 4.)
-Find Capitol Commonwealth in the WJ UI, and select install
+Find Capital Commonwealth in the WJ UI, and select install

 ### 5.)
-Set your modlist installation location to wherever your would like it (IE: C:/Modlists/Capitol Commonwealth) & it will automatically create the downloads directory for you.
+Set your modlist installation location to wherever your would like it (IE: C:/Modlists/Capital Commonwealth) & it will automatically create the downloads directory for you.
 Press the play button when you are done and installation will begin

 ### 6.)
 You can now select “Capital Commonwealth” from the right hand dropdown and press play